Xaque8787/vodstrm/README.md

 #### How It Works

 1. **Queuing** — Downloads are queued in two ways:
-   - **Manual** — Click the Download button on any individual entry in the Library page.
+   - **Manual** — Click the Download button on any entry, season, series, or TV VOD year in the Library page.
+Downloads can be queued at any granularity — a single episode, an entire season, a full series, or all episodes in a TV VOD year.
    - **Follow rules** — Create a follow rule in Download mode (instead of STRM mode) to automatically queue downloads for matching content as it appears in future ingestion runs.

 2. **Processing** — The `Process Download Queue` scheduled task wakes on a configurable interval and claims up to `max_concurrent` pending rows.
+The processor also starts automatically whenever a new download is queued — no need to wait for the next scheduled run.
 Each row moves through a state machine:

    ```
    pending -> probing -> downloading -> completed